sbb-design-systems/lyne-components/src/components/sbb-tag-group/readme.md

 ## Accessibility

+The property `listAccessibilityLabel` is forwarded as `aria-label` to the inner list that the component uses to display the tags, to use the implicit role="list" of the `<ul>`.
-The `<sbb-tag-group>` surrounding the individual buttons applies role="group" to convey the association between the individual `<sbb-tag>`s.
-Each `<sbb-tag-group>` element should be given a label with aria-label or aria-labelledby that communicates the collective meaning of all `<sbb-tag>`s.
+In case the `listAccessibilityLabel` property is not defined, the `<sbb-tag-group>` surrounding the buttons applies role="group" to convey the association between the individual `<sbb-tag>`s.
+When using the role="group", each `<sbb-tag-group>` element should be given a label with aria-label or aria-labelledby that communicates the collective meaning of all `<sbb-tag>`s.
 For example, if you have toggles for "Bold", "Italic", and "Underline", you might label the parent group "Font styles".

 ## Usage